RobertAhlin/webshop-with-react/README.md

 # Webshop project
-This is a webshop project to be used for learning to handle React during educaion in Full stack development att Företagsuniversitet.
+This is a webshop project to be used for learning to handle React during educaion in Full stack development at Företagsuniversitet.

 # Github
 The project can be found at this repo: https://github.com/RobertAhlin/webshop-with-react.